Also known as:Alpha1-antitrypsin; A1AT; AAT

 When to Get Tested?

-When your infant or young child show signs of liver disease; when you develop emphysema before age 40; when you have a close relative with alpha-1 antitrypsin deficiency
+When your infant or young child show signs of liver disease; when you develop emphysema before age 40; when you have chronic obstructive pulmonary disease (COPD) or unexplained liver disease at any age; when you have a close relative with alpha-1 antitrypsin deficiency

 A blood sample drawn from a vein in your arm